OHI-Science/bhi-1.0-archive/baltic2015/prep/AO/ao_prep.md

 [HELCOM Core Indicator Abundance of coastal fish key functional groups](http://helcom.fi/baltic-sea-trends/indicators/abundance-of-coastal-fish-key-functional-groups/)

 [HELCOM Core Indicator Abundance of key coastal fish species](http://helcom.fi/baltic-sea-trends/indicators/abundance-of-key-coastal-fish-species)
 Good Environmental Status (GES) is assessed as either *GES* or *sub-GES* based on data times series using either a baseline or a trend approach, [see explanation](http://helcom.fi/baltic-sea-trends/indicators/abundance-of-key-coastal-fish-species/good-environmental-status/).
 There is only a single assessment for each region.

 *status qualifying comments*: for one dataset if a monitoring station receives a "sub-GES" assessment, it is given a qualifier as "low" or "high".

 Environmental status assessments provided by Jens Olsson (SLU).
 See [HELCOM FISH-PRO II](http://www.helcom.fi/helcom-at-work/projects/fish-pro/)

+CPUE data used in the GES assessment.
+Data provided by Jens Olsson, used in trend.
+Slopes from each analsysis available here, but CPUE data held internally in the BHI database.

 ### Data locations